 Popular and Highest Paying Micro Jobs

-Here is a list of some simple online and offline crowdsourcing jobs that you can easily find.
-In fact, it makes sense to take more than one micro job.
+Here is a list of simple online and offline crowdsourcing jobs you can easily find.
+It makes sense to take more than one micro job.
 That way, you can earn a lot of money during your free time.

-- Basic review: this involves checking grammar, spelling and other minor errors on invitation cards, business cards, stationery, and other similar items.
+- Basic review: checking grammar, spelling, and other minor errors on invitation cards, business cards, stationery, and other similar items.

-- Duplicate or incorrect content detection: In general, e-commerce companies and online stores require humans to verify whether the appropriate images and product descriptions appear on the website.
+- Duplicate or incorrect content detection: Generally, e-commerce companies and online stores require humans to verify whether the website’s appropriate images and product descriptions appear.

-- Game testers: Software developers ask you to play a video game for a couple of minutes to detect any failure before launching it to the market.
+- Game testers: Software developers ask you to play a video game for a few minutes to detect any failure before launching it to the market.

-- Writing reviews: Some companies give you points for writing positive reviews in two or three sentences about your product or service.
+- Writing reviews: Some companies give points for writing positive reviews about your product or service in two or three sentences.